inkandfeet/inkdb/README.md

 An authenticated, realtime, offline-first microstorage that's synced across devices.

-Built-in support for most common data-sharing patterns, that makes securely managing your user's and app's data simple.
+Built-in, explicit support for most common data-sharing patterns,to make it simple to manage your user and app data with proper security.

-Provides multiple data patterns, built-in:
+Provides multiple data patterns, out of the box:

 - `inkdb.public` Anonymous, public, read-only.
 - `inkdb.user.app.readonly` User-specific data the app backend has read-write access to.
 User read-only.
 Authenticated, encrypted.
 - `inkdb.user.app.readwrite`  User-specific data the app backend has read-write access to.
 User read-write.
 Authenticated, encrypted.
 (Needs new name?)
-- `inkdb.user.private` User-specific, authenticated, encrypted, read-write data the app backend promises not to access.
+- `inkdb.user.private` User-specific data the app backend promises not to access.
 Can be zero-knowledge encrypted to make sure that holds true.
+User read-write.
+Authenticated, encrypted, can be zero-knowledge encrypted.
 - `inkdb.device_only` Encrypted, read-write storage that never leaves the device.
-Unlike the above, it is never sync'd.
+Unlike the above, it is never synced.

 Key features:
 - Everything encrypted.
 Use whatever backend you'd like.
 Your user's data is encrypted.
-- ~Agnostic to your realtime backend.
-Supports multiple backends (Kinto, Firestore, DynamoDB, Hasura/Postgres, etc).~
+- Agnostic to your backend.
+Pluggable backends for storage (Kinto, Firestore, DynamoDB, Hasura/Postgres, etc), and authentication (Django, Rails, etc.)
-- Built on Kinto.
-- Bundled authentication backend is Python/Django, but you can override with your own, and it'd be simple to port this to Rails, etc.
+- Bundled with Kinto storage backend, and a Python/Django app for authentication.

 ### Stupid simple syntax.